StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * **Action: Alert**: Users manually trigger these functions within the context of a specific alert.
 To execute the function, they must [run it manually](run-a-function-case-alert.md).

 * **Feeder**: You should not manually create functions of the feeder type.
 Instead, [create an alert feeder with a function](../manage-feeders/create-a-feeder.md).
 The function will be automatically added to the list of functions.
-From there, you can update it, and any changes will be reflected in the feeder, and vice-versa.
+From there, you can update it, and any changes will be reflected in the alert feeder, and vice-versa.

 ## Function modes